slightlyoff/never_slow_mode/README.md

 ## Getting started

 Like other Feature Policies, NSM is enabled by pages through an HTTP header.
-Unlike other policies, only one argument (`none`) is valid:

 ```
 Feature-Policy: allow-slow 'none'; geolocation 'none'